 “Data Discovery – Bringing research data into undergraduate classrooms”: a QUBES Faculty Mentoring Network

 The Ecological Society of America (ESA) and Quantitative Undergraduate Biology Education and Synthesis project (QUBES; https://qubeshub.org) are pleased to offer a unique networking and professional development opportunity from January – May 2017 for faculty interested in bringing research data into undergraduate classrooms.
-Faculty will implement selected Teaching Issues in Ecology & Evolution (TIEE) modules in their introductory biology or ecology courses, with a focus on providing students with the quantitative skillset needed to ‘scale up’ to large ecological datasets.
+Faculty will implement selected Teaching Issues and Experiments in Ecology (TIEE) modules in their introductory biology or ecology courses, with a focus on providing students with the quantitative skillset needed to ‘scale up’ to large ecological datasets.
 Click here for more information on the selected modules

 QUBES (qubeshub.org) is an NSF-funded virtual center that supports collaboration to promote quantitative biology education at the undergraduate level.